jacobeisenstein/gt-css-class/README.md

 + Applications to political science, sociolinguistics, sociology, psychology, economics, and public health.

+**Time and place**: 3:05-4:25 PM on Monday and Wednesday, in Burger-Henry 380.

 - The Spring 2015 syllabus is currently in progress.
 The 2014 syllabus is [here](Syllabus2014.md).
+Significant changes will be made for 2015.
 - You can request overload registration by filling out [this form](http://goo.gl/forms/QaWxRhgVeE).